howl-editor/howl/site/source/getit.html.md

 willing to put in the work.

-You can install Howl by building it from source, either from a release or by cloning the repository from Github.
+You can install Howl by building it from source, either from a release or by cloning the repository from GitHub.

+The last official release of Howl is version 0.6, released on 2019-04-05.
+This was quite some time ago.
+The [master branch on GitHub](https://github.com/howl-editor/howl/tree/master) contains an unreleased version targeting GTK 4 and is where any recent development will happen.

-## Latest release
+## Howl 0.6 release

-The latest release of Howl is 0.6.
-It was released at 2019-04-05, and is available for download from:
+Howl 0.6 is available for download from:

 [https://github.com/howl-editor/howl/releases/download/0.6/howl-0.6.tgz](https://github.com/howl-editor/howl/releases/download/0.6/howl-0.6.tgz)